SL-itw/osrm-slurm/README.md

 Now repeat steps 1 and 2 for changing folder names accordingly.
 The same folder should change in step 3 when running the job when using the slurm code.

+## Protocol

 Now that map data and files are in the proper place, calculations should become routine.
+The proximity.R file is an example of R code used to calculate distance and duration between locations useing two data frames.
+Data frame one has the "from" coordinates, and data frame two has the "to" coordinates.
+Other arguments are specified and unique to the users dataset column names, and profile being used.

+A work flow might like like this

+* (1) Use SCP to transfer data sets into a working directory
+* (2) edit slurm code to match the names in the datasets and choose where to save the output
+* (3) run the job and perform checks like making sure the terminal of the computer running the job is producing sensible results